remuollinen/node-books/README.md

 ## Usage

+- Get the project to your local computer i.e. by cloning or forking and check the package.json file for dependecies and install those dependencies.

-To run the application, navigate to the root folder of the project and run the below code from a terminal of your choice.
+- To run the application, navigate to the root folder of the project and run the below code from a terminal of your choice.

 ```shell
 node index.js
 ```

-Then open your browser and go to [http://localhost:3000](http://localhost:3000).
+- Then open your browser and go to [http://localhost:3000](http://localhost:3000).

 ## Screenshot of menu page